GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 ### Lots of bindings
 If you're alright with accepting the vendor lock-in there's a lot of bindings.
-Lambda has bindings for lots of AWS services, and Azure Functions has the same for many of Azures.
-There's definitely something freeing in just stating you're interested in handling events from `EventHub Foo` and then having the serverless runtime deal with the nitty gritty of how to get those events to you, and how to get them into a database, or to your end-user.
+Lambda has bindings for lots of AWS services, and Azure Functions has the same for many Azure services.
+There's definitely something freeing in just stating you're interested in handling events from `EventHub Foo` and then having the serverless runtime deal with the nitty gritty of how to get those events to you, and how to get them into a database or your end-user.

 Depending on your use-case, there's definitely some lines of code saved here.
 However, the saving here is a constant lines of `n` code.
 If you have a business logic that's a thousand lines, saving 200 lines of code is a solid chunk.
 If you have 10.000 lines of business logic, saving 200 lines doesn't look all that appealing anymore.